MIRA-KUMAR/Leetcode-Learning/README.md

 Given the root of a binary tree, return the postorder traversal of its nodes' values.

+# LeetCode 155.
+Min Stack

+Design a stack that supports push, pop, top, and retrieving the minimum element in constant time.

+Implement the MinStack class:

+    `MinStack() initializes the stack object.
+    void push(int val) pushes the element val onto the stack. void pop() removes the element on the top of the stack. int top() gets the top element of the stack. int getMin() retrieves the minimum element in the stack.`

+You must implement a solution with O(1) time complexity for each function.

 # LeetCode 160.
 Intersection of Two Linked Lists

 Given the heads of two singly linked-lists headA and headB, return the node at which the two lists intersect.
 If the two linked lists have no intersection at all, return null.